 Alocasia frydek (Alocasia micholitziana), also commonly known as the green velvet alocasia, is a relatively rare variety of Alocasia that has skyrocketed in popularity over the past couple of years – and it’s easy to see why!
-While some find alocasias difficult to care for, they can do well as houseplants if a few key needs are met.
+This stunning Alocasia variety has velvety dark green leaves that are contrasted by stark light green veining.
+While some people find alocasias difficult to care for, they do well as houseplants if a few key needs are met.

 Pet parents beware – if you have pets that like to nibble on plants, avoid the Alocasia frydek!
 This velvety Alocasia is toxic to cats and dogs.

 These Alocasias require several hours of bright, indirect light to keep them happy.
 I have my Alocasia frydek sitting directly in front of an east-facing window and it is thriving.
 Avoid harsh, direct sunlight at all costs as a frydek’s velvety leaves are easily susceptible to sunburn.